GadadeNavnath/Hybrid-ELM-Exact-BC/problems/problem1/README.md

 • Dirichlet BCs: Dirichlet conditions are prescribed on the entire boundary.

-• Mixed BCs: Dirichlet conditions are imposed on the left and bottom boundaries, while Neumann conditions are imposed on the right and top boundaries.
+• Mixed BCs: Neumann BCs are imposed on the left and right boundaries (x = 0, 10), while Dirichlet BCs are prescribed on the bottom and top boundaries (y = 0, 10).

 ---